robisim74/angular-l10n/docs/spec/library-structure.md

 `TranslationService` | Manages the translation data `Translation` | Provides _lang_ to the _translate_ pipe `Localization` | Provides _lang_ to the _translate_ pipe, _defaultLocale_, _currency_, _timezone_ to _l10nDate_, _l10nDecimal_, _l10nPercent_ & _l10nCurrency_ pipes
-`LocaleValidation` | Provides the methods to convert strings according to default locale `Collator` | Intl.Collator APIs
+`LocaleValidation` | Provides the methods for locale validation `Collator` | Intl.Collator APIs
 `IntlAPI` | Provides the methods to check if Intl APIs are supported